AndreiD/TSnackBar/README.md

 1. Make sure you have the ***latest*** shit.
 At this moment: compileSdkVersion 23, targetSdkVersion 23, buildToolsVersion "23.0.1", compile 'com.android.support:appcompat-v7:23.1.0',   compile 'com.android.support:design:23.1.0' etc.
 2. Notice that, if you use ***findViewById(android.R.id.content)*** your snackbar might appear over your notifications bar (the one with the clock, battery).
 To fix it, replace it with your view, coordinator layout etc.
+3. If your TSnackbar appears with padding on the sides, make sure the parent view doesn't have padding.

 #### Updates, Questions, and Requests